-In the mid 1970s, he and several other commercial and bankruptcy lawyer misfits formed the Bankruptcy and Commercial Law Section of the Dallas Bar Association.
+In the mid-1970s, several other commercial and bankruptcy lawyer misfits and I formed the Bankruptcy and Commercial Law Section of the Dallas Bar Association.
 Initially, the Bankruptcy Section was known for its refusal to meet at the Dallas Bar headquarters.
-The Bar didn’t have a “bar”.
-So they met at the City Club which had a real “bar.”
-He served as its president in 1979 and 1980.
+The Bar didn’t have a bar.
+So we met at the City Club which had a real bar.
+I served as its president in 1979 and 1980.
 Today, that section is one of the most prominent sections of the Dallas Bar Association.

-In 1980, he opened his own firm devoted to representing both creditors and debtors in insolvency and bankruptcy situations.
-He is a frequent speaker and lecturer on consumer and business insolvency and bankruptcy matters, having spoken at the State Bar’s International Consumer Bankruptcy Conferences in Paris, France; Rome and Florence, Italy; Athens, Greece; Munich, Germany and, most recently, Dublin, Ireland.
-He often serves as a consultant to other law firms on bankruptcy, insolvency and technology matters.
+In 1980, I opened my own firm devoted to representing both creditors and debtors in insolvency and bankruptcy situations.
+I have been a frequent speaker and lecturer on consumer and business insolvency and bankruptcy matters, having spoken at the State Bar’s International Consumer Bankruptcy Conferences in Paris, France; Rome and Florence, Italy; Athens, Greece; Munich, Germany, Dublin, Ireland and, most recently, again in Florance, Italy.
+I often serve as a consultant to other law firms on bankruptcy, insolvency, and technology matters.

-Fun Stuff: Herman is also known as “Hal.”
-The story goes that he was named after his father Herman (no middle initial) Lusky but that his father said that he wouldn’t call a sick coyote “Herman.”
-Therefore, his parents stuck a middle initial “A.” in the name so he could be called by his initials “HAL.”
+Fun Stuff: I am also known as “Hal.”
+The story goes that I was named after my father Herman (no middle initial) Lusky but dad said that he wouldn’t call a sick coyote “Herman.”
+Therefore, my parents stuck a middle initial “A.” in the name so I could be called by my initials “HAL.”

-Besides bankruptcy, Herman’s interests include technology and cooking.
-While in law school, he worked a computer programmer during the “punch card” days.
-He has kept up his interest in technology and is a frequent speaker on that topic.
-He developed his interest in cooking at an earlier age when, at 16, he lived with his father in San Antonio.
-Their agreement was that the cook didn’t have to clean up.
-He chose to be the cook.
-Besides his law degree, he also has certificates in carburetor tune-up, 10-speed bicycle tune-up and sushi making.
+Besides bankruptcy, my interests include technology and cooking.
+While in law school, I worked as a computer programmer during the “punch card” days.
+I kept up my interest in technology and am a speaker on that topic.
+I developed my interest in cooking at an earlier age when, at 16, I lived with my father in San Antonio.
+Our agreement was that the cook didn’t have to clean up.
+I chose to be the cook.
+I now have a slightly different arrangement with my wife — when she cooks, I clean up; when I cook, I still clean up.
+In addition to my law degree, I also have certificates in carburetor tune-up, 10-speed bicycle tune-up and sushi making.

 Call Lusky & Associates, P.C. for a FREE CONSULTATION (972) 386-3900